Programmes

 The major areas of study included within the course are Finance, Accounts, Entrepreneurship Development, Consumer Behavior, Business Environment, Business Communication, Business Law, Economics, Business Mathematics, Statistics and related disciplines.

-A student, opting for B.Com.
-(Honours) in Accounting shall have to:
+A student, opting for B.Com. shall have to:

-In Semester I and II complete seven courses with 26 credits each semester of which
+In Semester I and II in accordance with New National Education Policy (NEP), complete six courses with 20 credits each semester of which

-ii) Two shall be Ability Enhancement Core Courses (AECC) and
+v) One shall be Ability Enhancement Course (AEC) and

-iii) One course shall be Generic Elective (GE) course in each of the semester.
+vi) One course shall be Value Added Course (VAC) course in each of the semester.

 In Semester III and IV complete six courses with 24 credits in each semester, of which